| Previous Page | Next Page | Index

 15 Dec 1804 departed Spithead to join the Channel Fleet.

 12-14 Feb 1805 the Melampus, in company with the Hired Cutters Frisk and Rhoda, captured the French Gun Boats Nos.
 169, 174, 277, 286.
-287, and 311, and 2 others, off the Saintes, another being taken a little later by the Growler, 2 of the vessels arriving Mount's Bay Thursday last, and 3 more brought into Falmouth on Friday.
+287, and 311, and 2 others, off the Saintes, another being taken a little later by the Growler, 2 of the vessels arriving Mount's Bay Thursday last, one brought into Plymouth, and 2 more brought into Falmouth on Friday.

 13 Jul 1805 captured the Spanish privateer Hydra, sh.
 28 guns, 192 men.